Virtual Console: Library history

 In January 2013, Nintendo announced a native version of Virtual Console, which would be launched for Wii U on April 26, 2013, in North America and April 27, 2013, in the United Kingdom.
 Initial releases came from the NES and Super NES libraries, with Game Boy Advance titles being made available starting April 3, 2014, with Nintendo 64 and Nintendo DS being added starting April 1, 2015.
 Unlike with the Wii, titles originally released on the arcades and non-Nintendo consoles (with the exception of the TurboGrafx-16) were not offered.

 In a July 2011 interview, Nintendo's Amber McCollum stated that select GameCube titles would be made available for download on the Wii U console via the Wii U's own Nintendo eShop.
-However, no titles have been made available.
+However, no titles were made available.

 Wii U Virtual Console titles include the option to use Off-TV Play on the Wii U GamePad and Miiverse integration.
 Users who own the Wii Virtual Console version of a game will be able to get the Wii U Virtual Console version of that game for a discounted price.
 Nintendo also announced some individual games would be released prior to the full Virtual Console launch as part of a special promotion celebrating the 30th anniversary of the release of the Famicom.
 Existing Wii Virtual Console games can be accessed via the Wii Mode.
 The UK Virtual Console service offers versions of games from both North America and Japan, in lieu of slower PAL versions.
 On December 25, 2013, TurboGrafx-16/PC Engine and MSX titles were added to the service in Japan.
 In January 2014, Nintendo announced Nintendo DS games for the Wii U Virtual Console.
 In June 2014, the Nintendo DS game Dr. Kawashima's Brain Training: How Old Is Your Brain? was released on the Wii U Virtual Console in Japan and PAL regions.
 On April 1, 2015, immediately after a Nintendo Direct announcing them, Nintendo DS and Nintendo 64 games were added to the Wii U Virtual Console.
 On June 14, 2015, prior to Nintendo's E3 presentation; Mother was released worldwide and for the first time in North America and Europe on the Virtual Console service, under the title "EarthBound Beginnings".
 It was previously going to be released in North America back in 1990, but was cancelled due to the Super NES already on its way, causing Nintendo to move on.
 The game had been fully translated in English.
 On July 14, 2016, TurboGrafx-16 support was finally added to the North American Virtual Console, launching with three games; Bonk's Adventure, New Adventure Island, and R-Type.
 Anyone who had downloaded them via the Wii Shop Channel on the Wii or Wii Mode, would get those titles discounted, between $2.99-3.99.
 TurboGrafx-16 support was added to the European Virtual Console, just two weeks later on June 28, 2016.